 This course intends to introduce students to administrative in schools at the relational, educational and legal levels.
 The course will enable students to critically evaluate the importance of all aspects as well as their practical applications.
 Specifically, the course will look at the administrative structures of typical Lebanese schools and examine their suitability in relation to the national curriculum.
-TD level course (special permission)

-EDUC 243 TEACHING ARABIC AT THE ELEMENTARY LEVEL 3.0: 3 cr.
-E/F
+EDUC 243 TEACHING ARABIC AT THE ELEMENTARY LEVEL

 This course intends to introduce students to the major concepts tackled in the national curriculum for the Arabic language, in both oral and written skills, specifically at the elementary level.
 Another aim is to develop the didactic skills related to the teaching of this discipline.
 Students will learn to recognize how concepts related to the discipline are developmentally constructed in children's minds.
 They will be able to choose the strategies and tools to facilitate this construction.
 In addition, students will learn to develop interdisciplinary activities that reinforce the learning of the discipline.
 Methodologically the course exposes students to educational problems related to the discipline and encourages them to propose hypothetical solutions.
 Students will be asked to observe classes, and to prepare and give model lessons in preparation for the training in the fourth year.
-Pre-requisite: EDUC 213/217
+Pre-requisite: EDUC 217

-EDUC 245 TEACHING FRENCH AT THE ELEMENTARY LEVEL 3.0: 3 cr.
-E/F
+EDUC 245 TEACHING FRENCH AT THE ELEMENTARY LEVEL

 This course intends to introduce students to the major concepts tackled in the national curriculum for the French language, in both oral and written skills, specifically at the elementary level.
 Another aim is to develop the didactic skills related to the teaching of this discipline.
 Students will learn to recognize how concepts related to the discipline are developmentally constructed in children's minds.
 They will be able to choose the strategies and tools to facilitate this construction.
 In addition, students will learn to develop interdisciplinary activities that reinforce the learning of the discipline.
 Methodologically the course exposes students to educational problems related to the discipline and encourages them to propose hypothetical solutions.
-Students will be asked to observe classes, and to prepare and give model lessons in preparation for the training in the fourth year Pre-requisite: EDUC 213/217
+Students will be asked to observe classes, and to prepare and give model lessons in preparation for the training in the fourth year Pre-requisite: EDUC 217